Discouraged in Writing? Start Here!

 • What do seasons and weather look like?

-• What are social expectations around things like age, gender,
+• What are social expectations around things like age, gender, education, occupations, etc.?

 • How do people get around in your setting?